Herzliya: Landmarks

 One of the founders' homes has been turned into a museum Beit Rishonim documenting the history of Herzliya.
 The Herzliya Museum of Art is part of the Yad Labanim memorial complex.

-West of Herzliya is Sidna Ali, a Muslim holy site.
-To the northwest is Tel Arsaf (Arsuf) and the Apollonia National Park.
+The Sidna Ali Mosque is located in the depopulated Palestinian village of Al-Haram, Jaffa in northern Herzliya.
+To the northwest is Apollonia–Arsuf.
 Inhabited from the Persian period until the Crusader period, the site contains the remains of the Crusader town of Arsuf, including a fortress surrounded by a moat.
 Another archaeological site, Tel Michal, lies on Herzliya's Mediterranean coast 4 km south of Arsuf.